 In part one of this series I shared why it’s so important to get yourself some mentors and sponsors.
-How do you do that?
+Having a mentor can help you realize your career and life goals and succeed professionally and personally.
+A career mentor can share their wisdom and help you develop important skills.
+So, how do you do find one?
 This is where things are simple but not easy.
 I wish I could share some magic fairy dust approach to mentorship, but what you really need is a plan, some career traction and a little moxie.

 So how do you find someone to mentor you, and how do you ask someone to mentor you if you've decided you've got someone in mind?
 Here goes: